Bill Kernen was named Bakersfield's first head coach on May 17, 2007, and enters his sixth season at the helm of the program in 2014.

 Assistant Baseball Coach

-Brandon Boren is in his first season as an assistant coach at CSU Bakersfield.
+Brandon Boren is in his second season as an assistant coach at CSU Bakersfield.

-Boren, who played for CSUB from 2009-10, returns to the program after serving as an assistant coach at Bakersfield College for the past three seasons.
+Boren, who played for the Roadrunners from 2009-10, returned to the program after serving as an assistant coach at Bakersfield College for three seasons.